 Short and Sweet Information

-After Sony made an 128-Bit system, Nintendo made one as well, the Nintendo GameCUBE.
-Released in the US on November 5, 2001, the Nintendo GAMECUBE had far superior graphics to any other existing system at the time.
+After Sony made an 128-Bit system, Nintendo made one as well, the Nintendo GameCube.
+Released in the US on November 5, 2001, the Nintendo GameCube had superior graphics at the time.
 The processor is a Gekko running at a blistering 485 Mhz and with 40MB of memory at its disposal.
 With hardware specs like that, this system can really pack some gaming action.
 Some of the great games are Luigi's Mansion and Mario Sunshine.
-The Nintendo GAMECUBE was the first Nintendo System to finally use CDs.
+The Nintendo GameCube was the first Nintendo System to finally use CDs.

 Quick Specs